alexs-db/rootMe/Cryptanalysis/Monoalphabetic substitution - Caesar/Readme.md

 The letter in the first position is A.

-So with a shift of 3, X will become.
+So with a shift of 3, X will become A.

 I will help you for this challenge, all the world are not encrypted with the same shift so pay attention to this.